mictafd-zine/stock-watch/README.md

 ### Security and Authentication

 ### Next Steps
-- Setup a CD pipeline to deploy the python code lambda function everytime python code changes.
+- Update pipeline to force deploy the lambda function each time time a new image is pushed to ECR.
-- Update pipeline to deploy the lambda function everytime the python code changes.
+- add a CD pipeline that rdeploys the infrastructure everytime the infra code changes.
 - Remove root user access on AWS account!!! after testing.
 - Develop API calls using free tier For top 25 companies.
 [Free API tier limitation]
 - Develop lambda function that reads alerts biggest movers on the market (absolute value change and percentage)